Sage Privacy Policy

 • To protect our interests, including establishing, exercising and defending legal rights and claims

-• As necessary to comply with legal requirements, to enforce our Code of Conduct, to prevent fraud, to co-operate with law enforcement and regulatory authorities, and to stop other prohibited, illegal, or harmful activities
+• As necessary to comply with legal requirements, to enforce our Terms of Use and Code of Conduct, to prevent fraud, to co-operate with law enforcement and regulatory authorities, and to stop other prohibited, illegal, or harmful activities

 • For purposes disclosed at the time you provide your information or as otherwise set forth in this Policy